Kinematics of Acceleration-Induced Excitations in Confined Quantum Fields: Constraints and Challenges for Detection

 As an example, consider a perfectly reflecting metal cavity of width \(L = 0.01\, \text{m}\), undergoing a change in acceleration of \(100\, \text{m/s}^2\) (approximately \(10g\)).\footnote{While the electromagnetic field is not a scalar field, the mode functions for a photon is the same as for a free massless scalar field, with an added complication of polarization.
-We will not worry about this, and use the results above as it is for photons in a reflecting cavity.} Suppose we observe photons in the \(n = 1000\) and \(n = 10000\) modes, corresponding to the infrared regime.
-Figure~\ref{fig:snr} shows the variation of \(P_n / \mathcal{N}_n\) with temperature for these modes.
-To detect photons, sufficiently above the signal to (thermal) noise ratio, say near \(n = 10000\), the cavity must be cooled to approximately \(60\, \text{K}\), while for \(n = 1000\), a temperature of around \(5\, \text{K}\) suffices which are both well within reach of current cryogenic technology.
+We will not worry about this, and use the results above as it is for photons in a reflecting cavity.} Suppose we observe photons in the modes \(n = 1000\) and \(n = 10000\)\footnote{Both of these modes would lie roughly in the infrared regime}.
+Figure~\ref{fig:snr} shows the variation of the signal to noise ratio, \(P_n / \mathcal{N}_n\), with temperature for these modes.
+To detect photons, sufficiently clearly above the (thermal) noise, say near \(n = 10000\), the cavity must be cooled to approximately \(60\, \text{K}\), while for \(n = 1000\), a temperature of around \(5\, \text{K}\) is required, both of which are well within reach of current cryogenic technology.

 Another consideration is the detector's\footnote{Here, by a detector, we mean any mechanism inserted into the cavity to detect the field.
 We do not consider the Unruh de-Witt detector formalism to rigorously note the response of a detector.} influence on the mode structure.
 To avoid significant perturbation, the detector must interact weakly with the field.
 If placed at the cavity walls, it should detect only a small fraction \(f\) of the reflected photons; if placed within the cavity, it should intercept only a fraction \(f\) of the passing photons.
 To ensure all photons are eventually detected, the cavity must maintain its acceleration profile for a duration sufficient for photons to traverse the cavity approximately \(1/f\) times.
 This sets a lower bound on the experiment duration of